Riviera (hotel and casino): Casino

 The Riviera's casino originally opened with 116 slot machines.
 In 1990, it was expanded to the sidewalk along the Strip with a 70000 sqft addition, opened on the former parking lot.
 The property's gaming space was increased to approximately 125000 sqft, reputedly making it the largest casino in the world, although this figure was disputed by the new Trump Taj Mahal in Atlantic City, which claimed to be the largest with 120000 sqft.

 In continued efforts to attract a budget-conscious demographic, a casino addition known as Nickel Town was added to the Riviera in 1997.
 The 10000 sqft area had more than 300 slots, most of them nickel machines.

 The sportsbook was remodeled in 2011, and included the addition of a walk-up betting window along the Strip.
 The casino also added bingo to set it apart from other resorts on the Strip, an area where the game had been absent since 2007.
 New slot machines were also added, and the poker room was updated as well.
 In its final years, the total gaming space measured 103800 sqft, including the 12000 sqft sportsbook.
 The casino had nearly 1,000 slot machines during that time.

 Restaurants

 The Riviera featured various dining options, including the Ristorante Italiano, added in 1977.
 Another restaurant, Kady's Coffee Shop, was named after Riklis' daughter and opened in 1986.
-While Silver was serving as chief executive in 1984, he added a Burger King franchise inside the Riviera, making it the first Strip resort to feature a fast food chain outlet; this move inspired the phrase "Burger King Revolution" to refer to the broader trend of Las Vegas casinos catering to middle-class customers.
+While Silver was chief executive in 1984, he added a Burger King franchise inside the Riviera, making it the first Strip resort to feature a fast food chain outlet; this move inspired the phrase "Burger King Revolution" to refer to the broader trend of Las Vegas casinos catering to middle-class customers.
 Other fast-food options were added in a food court addition, opened in 1990.
 The resort also had a low-priced buffet, which closed after many years in 2013, unable to compete with its upscale competitors.
 It was the cheapest buffet on the Strip at the time of its closure, charging less than $15 a person.